To read the texts click on the texts: Wis 18:14-16;19:6-9; Lk 18:1-8

 The final verse of this section ends with a question from the Lucan Jesus about whether he will find faith on earth when he comes.
 Since Luke introduces the parable as one, which speaks about persistence and constant asking, he may have felt the need to end with the question of faith.

-Prayer can and does “change” the mind of God.
+Prayer can and does “change” the mind and heart of God.